 Bulatov’s case has been raised by European and US officials at the Munich Security Conference.

-Bulatov's lawyer, Ruslan Radetskiy, told AFP that his client was operated on on Friday.
+Bulatov’s lawyer, Ruslan Radetskiy, told AFP that doctors operated on his client on Friday.

 “He had an operation to sew up the wounds on his body.
 The operation was carried out yesterday.
 He is still in intensive care,” Radetskiy said.

 The interior ministry has accused Bulatov of organising mass unrest and has ordered him to be put under house arrest once he is out of hospital.

 The ministry also said it was possible that Bulatov had “staged” his kidnapping and torture “to provoke a negative reaction in society”.